valda-z/IaaC/04-vmssappgw/README.md

-# VM Scale Set with PostgreSQL
+# VM Scale Set balanced by Application Gateway with PostgreSQL

-Deploying VM scale set with load balancer, VMs will be installed automatically by extension script.
+Deploying VM scale set with application gateway, VMs will be installed automatically by extension script.

-Installation requires prepared RPM package stored somewhere - in our case we are using Azure blob storage.
+Installation is done by creating systemd service which runs docker containers with our app (SPA container and REST API for ToDoes container) orchestrated by docker-compose.

 Script will deploy:

-* Linux (CentOS) based VMs with private IP address and Network Security Group enables communication to ports 8080
+* Linux (CentOS) based VMs with private IP address and Network Security Group enabling communication only from local VNET
 * PostgreSQL database as service
-* automatically install and configure our simple JAVA app to run as a system service in CentOS (script `install.sh` is used for installation)
+* create systemd service which runs two containers by docker-compose (myappspa and myapptodo), containers are pulled from Azure Container Registry
-* Load balancer with public IP address and balancing rule which sends communication from public IP address (port 80) to VMs internal IP addresses (port 8080)
+* Application gateway with public IP address has deployed URL path mapping rules which are sending traffic to path `/api/todo` to myapptodo service (running on port 8081) and rest of traffic to myappspa service (running on port 8080).

 Final architecture picture:
 ![](arch.png)